reactors-io/reactors-io.github.io/faq.md

 ### Does Reactors.IO implement the Reactive Streams standard?

+**Short answer:**

+Reactors.IO is an actor framework, not a streaming framework, so no.
+You could use Reactors.IO to implement a streaming framework, which can comply to that standard.

+**Long answer:**

 No, Reactors.IO do not implement the Reactive Streams standard.
 Reactors.IO is not a concurrent streaming processing framework, it is an actor framework.
 Incidentally, inside each "reactor",